Linux Coredumps

 written to by any other process.

-Make sure your Linux image does not contain any other services that may write to
+Make sure your Linux image does not contain any other services that may be

-these files.
-To do this, check for the inclusion of other coredump handlers such
+written to these files.
+To do this, check for the inclusion of other coredump

 -Dcoredump=true